twolfson/grunt-spritesmith/README.md

 // TODO: Make it clear that the css retina cssSelector gets `retinaGroup`, not the `sprite`

-// TODO: Rewrite all of changes to `lib` to make sure we didn't have interim leftovers
-//   Diff afterwards for funzies

 // TODO: In grunt-spritesmith, document new templates and new template variables
 // TODO: In grunt-spritesmith, provide documentation about retina
 // TODO: In grunt-spritesmith, add example usage of retina